pimatic/rfcontroljs/README.md

 ### 1. Receiving

-The arduino is connecte via serial bus to the processing computer (for example a raspberry pi) and waits for rf signal.
+The arduino is connected via serial bus to the processing computer (for example a raspberry pi) and waits for rf signal.

 > Mostly all 433mhzw OOK signals from devices are send multiple times directly in row and have a